 d.
 Faculty/staff must be assessed by the SFU Human Resources department.

 When a request for special parking under this section is denied by Parking and Sustainable Mobility Services, the individual can appeal the decision through the Parking Appeals Review Committee (PARC).
 See section 57 Appeals.

 25. Wheelchair Accessible Parking

-Wheelchair accessible parking spaces are reserved 24 hours daily and are available upon request.
+Wheelchair accessible parking spaces are reserved 24 hours daily and are available from Parking & Sustainable Mobility Services.